copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 # Thinking in Ballast MVI

+The [Feature Overview][14] highlights the main features and APIs of the Ballast library, and is a good place to start for understanding the use-case of this library.
+This page digs deeper into some of those concepts to more fully explore the motivation behind this library and the reasoning behind it's opinionated structures, and the mechanics of some of its more advanced features.

 ## Ballast Overview

 Ballast is a library implementing an opinionated structure of the MVI state management architecture pattern, based on